Introductory Statistics (M300RN)

 Using Evidence Based Professional Practices (N482RN)

 The emphasis for this course is on the role and elements of evidence-based practice (EBP) in professional nursing practice.
 The focus is on the cyclical process of identifying clinical questions, searching and appraising the evidence, and implementing practice changes.
 Examination of a personally derived clinical question and conduction of the process of EBP will facilitate the connection between research and nursing practice.
-Course Value: 3 SH Prerequisite N 480 & N 481.
+Prerequisites: N480, N481.

-Catholic Principles for Ethics and Health Care guides the student in developing a basis for making bio-ethical decisions for a Judaeo-Christian system.
+Catholic Principles for Ethics and Health Care guides the student in developing a basis for making bioethical decisions from a Judeo-Christian system.
 The essential beliefs and structures of the Catholic faith are surveyed.
 The student is introduced to the ethical decision-making process and this framework is utilized in topics pertaining to Christian, nursing, and medical ethics.
-4 credit hours Prerequisites: N480 & N481.
+No Prerequisites.

 Leadership & Professional Engagement (N484RN)

-In this course, students will examine concepts such as leadership, follower-ship, and stewardship along with traditional and emerging leadership theories.
-Aspects of personal, change, high-performance, and executive leadership will be compared.
+In this course, student will examine concepts such as leadership, followership, and stewardship, along with traditional and emerging leadership theories.
+Aspects of personal, change, highperformance, and executive leadership will be compared.
 Organizational, political, and personal power as a nurse within healthcare organizations is explored.
 Measuring and improving business performance and executing business strategies are included.
 Students will develop a personal career trajectory and personal brand.
-Course Value: 3 SH Prerequisites: Nursing 480 & 481.
+Prerequisites: N480, N481.

 Basic Epidemiology (N486RN)

-Basic Epidemiology introduces the basic concepts of epidemiology and bio-statistics as applied to public health problems. emphasis is placed on the principles and methods of epidemiological investigation, appropriate summaries and displays of data, and the use of classical statistical approaches to describe the health of populations.
-Topics include the dynamic behavior of disease; usage of rates, ratios and proportions; methods of direct and indirect adjustment, and clinical life table which measures and describes the extent of disease problems.
-3 credit hours Prerequisites: N480, N481, N482, N483, N484.
+Basic Epidemiology introduces the basic concepts of epidemiology and biostatistics as applied to public health problems.
+Emphasis is placed on the principles and methods of epidemiologic investigation, appropriate summaries and displays of data, and the use of classical statistical approaches to describe the health of populations.
+Topics include the dynamic behavior of disease, usage of rates, ratios and proportions, methods of direct and indirect adjustment, and life table, which measure and describe the extent of disease problems.
+Prerequisites: N480, N481, N482, N483, N484.

 Professional Practice I—Health and Wellness (N487RN)